Librarika/manual/docs/gdpr.md

 9.4 This DPA shall be governed by and construed in accordance with governing law and jurisdiction provisions in the Agreement, unless required otherwise by Data Protection Laws.

 Librarika, LLC
-Name: Alan Shapiro
-Title:	General Counsel
+Name: Md.
+Rayhan Chowdhury
+Title:	Chief Executive Officer

-Annex A - List of DigitalOcean Sub-processors Available upon request
+Annex A - List of Librarika Sub-processors
+Available upon request

 Annex B – Security Measures
 Available upon request

-Download as PDF